Financial Women's Association: History

-In 1956, eight visionary women—Elizabeth Heaton, Audrey Hochberg, Nancy McNamara, Susan Rappaport, Jane Sheppard, Gloria Swope, Joan Williams, and Nancy Zuger. were denied admission to the Young Men’s Investment Association.
+In 1956, eight women—Elizabeth Heaton, Audrey Hochberg, Nancy McNamara, Susan Rappaport, Jane Sheppard, Gloria Swope, Joan Williams, and Nancy Zuger—were denied admission to the Young Men’s Investment Association.
 In response, they founded the Young Women’s Investment Association, which was rebranded as the Financial Women’s Association in 1965.
-Their first event, a speaker luncheon in 1957, marked the beginning of a now decades-long legacy.
-Today, the FWA continues to grow and evolve, engaging professionals from entry-level to the C-suite and fostering a vibrant community of leaders.
-As of 2013, the FWA consisted of over 850 members, some from the highest echelons of finance and international business.
+Their first event was a speaker luncheon in 1957.
+Today, the FWA continues to grow, engaging professionals from entry-level to C-suite.
+As of 2013, the FWA consisted of over 850 members.

 Activities

-The FWA organizes nearly 100 events annually, ranging from intimate roundtables to major conferences.
+The FWA organizes nearly 100 events annually, ranging from intimate round-tables to major conferences.
 These events focus on leadership development, professional skills, market insights, DEI (diversity, equity, and inclusion), and fostering mentorship across generations of women in finance.

 Women in Finance

 The FWA advocates for the advancement of women in the financial industry through research, advocacy, and visibility.
-To this end, the organization has sponsored a number of fact finding forums to encourage ongoing dialogue between the financial community and the public sector.
+To this end, the organization has sponsored a number of fact-finding forums to encourage ongoing dialogue between the financial community and the public sector.
 The FWA also conducts surveys to highlight the inequalities that exist in the corporate world; one survey, for example, focusing on the disparity of women in corporate boards, was featured prominently in the media in late 2006.
 Another, showing the pay disparity between men and women in the financial sector, gained similar attention.